grondalf/nargothrond/README.md

 # Nargothrond OS

 [Nargothrond](https://tolkiengateway.net/wiki/Nargothrond) OS is an immutable atomic image based on [Universal Blue](https://github.com/orgs/ublue-os/packages)'s version of Fedora Silverblue and built using a [BlueBuild](https://blue-build.org/how-to/setup/) template.
-Made for laptops with undervolting support and NVIDIA GPUs, it is **intended solely for personal use and playground purposes only**.
+Made for laptops with undervolting support and NVIDIA GPUs, all provided images are **intended solely for personal use and playground purposes only**.

 ## System changes